Czino/inputs-outputs-functions/Actinidia kolomikta - Hardy kiwifruit.md

 ---
 aliases: Hardy kiwifruit
 ---
-Similar to Actinidia arguta, this hardy kiwifruit produces small, smooth fruits.
+Similar to [[Actinidia arguta - Hardy kiwifruit|Actinidia arguta]], this hardy kiwifruit produces small, smooth fruits.
 It is valued for its ornamental foliage and edible fruits.
 ## Inputs
 - [[Hardiness zone 3]][^2]
 - [[Hardiness zone 4]][^2]